themetalfleece/neogma-docs/docs/md/docs/Models/Instances.md

     /* --> when calling the following method, the User node, the Order node and the relationship between them */ await userWithOrder.save();
 ```
+For more examples of creating realted nodes, refer to the [Create operations](./Creating-Nodes-and-Relationships), as the same interface is used

 ## More Instance methods
 More Instance methods are found at the corresponding documentation, i.e. [Creating Nodes and Relationships](./Creating-Nodes-and-Relationships)